sharadj34/RideRio/README.md

 # RideRio

-A modern ride-sharing application built with Flutter, designed to provide seamless transportation services in Rio de Janeiro.
+A modern ride-sharing application built with Flutter, designed to provide seamless transportation services to users.

 ## Features